firiceguo/Auto-download-rvc.ust.hk/README.md

 - [selenium](https://github.com/SeleniumHQ/selenium)

+- configparser

 - requests

+- urllib

 ## Test OS

-Windows 10 64-bit & Linux Mint 18 x86_64
+Windows 10 64-bit & Linux x86_64

-Python 2.7.12
+Python ~~2.7.12~~ 3.6.0

-selenium 2.52.0
+selenium ~~2.52.0~~ 3.0.2

+PhantomJS 2.1.1-4

+## Common Questions

-Note: Selenium 3.x use the geckodriver, so if you are using the version 3, there will be an error:`WebDriverException:Message:'geckodriver'executable needs to be in Path`, and [here](http://blog.163.com/tracy_ly_8/blog/static/263060033201691931046880/) is the solution.
+In windows system, Selenium 3.x use the geckodriver, so if you are using the version 3, there will be an error:`WebDriverException:Message:'geckodriver'executable needs to be in Path`, and [here](http://blog.163.com/tracy_ly_8/blog/static/263060033201691931046880/) is the solution.

 Firefox 46.0.1 & [PhantomJS](http://phantomjs.org/)

-Note: Because there still exist [bugs](https://github.com/SeleniumHQ/selenium/issues/2645) for Firefox 47 and above version, please use [Firefox 46.0.1](https://ftp.mozilla.org/pub/firefox/releases/46.0.1/) and colse the auto update in the `about:config` to avoid the bug.
+Because there still exist [bugs](https://github.com/SeleniumHQ/selenium/issues/2645) for Firefox 47 and above version, please use [Firefox 46.0.1](https://ftp.mozilla.org/pub/firefox/releases/46.0.1/) and colse the auto update in the `about:config` to avoid the bug.